MGTSC-PHD - Management Science and Engineering (PhD)

 Decision and Risk Analysis

-Doctoral students are required to take course, our breadth requirement, and a number of specified courses in one of the areas of the department.
-All courses used to satisfy depth requirements must be taken for a letter grade, if the letter graded option is available.
-Prior to candidacy, at least 3 units of work must be taken with each of four Stanford faculty members.
+Doctoral students are required to take a seminar in autumn quarter specifically designed for first-year students (breadth) and several specified courses in one of the areas of the department (depth).
+All courses used to satisfy depth requirements must be taken for a letter grade if the letter-graded option is available.
+Before candidacy, at least three units of work must be taken with each of four Stanford faculty members.

-Each student admitted to the Ph.D. program must pass an area qualification procedure.
-The purpose of the qualification procedure is to assess the student’s command of the field and to evaluate his or her potential to complete a high-quality dissertation, based on research which must make an original contribution to knowledge, in a timely manner.
+Each student admitted to the PhD program must pass an area qualification procedure.
+The qualification procedure aims to assess the student’s command of the field and evaluate their potential to complete a high-quality dissertation based on research that must make an original contribution to knowledge promptly.

-Finally, the student must complete a Ph.D. dissertation, and pass a University oral examination, which is a defense of the dissertation.
-During the course of the Ph.D. program, students who do not have a master’s degree are strongly encouraged to complete one, either in MS&E or in another Stanford department.
+Finally, the student must complete a PhD dissertation and pass a university oral examination, which is a defense of the dissertation.
+During the PhD program, students who do not have a master’s degree are strongly encouraged to complete one, either in MS&E or in another Stanford department.

 Degree Progress and Student Responsibility

 Each doctoral student’s progress is reviewed annually by the MS&E faculty.
-Typically, this occurs at a faculty meeting at the end of Spring Quarter, and an appropriate email notification is sent over the summer to the student and their adviser.
-It shall be the responsibility of the student to initiate each required step in completing the Ph.D. program.
+Typically, this occurs at a faculty meeting at the end of spring quarter, and an appropriate email notification is sent over the summer to the student and their advisor.
+The student is responsible for initiating each required step in completing the PhD program.

 To maintain good standing in the degree program, first-year students must:

-complete 30 units, including course and doctoral courses taught by faculty in their research area;
+Complete 30 units, including the first-year seminar and doctoral courses taught by faculty in their research area

-develop relationships with faculty members who can potentially serve as dissertation adviser or reading committee member.
-A faculty member is more likely to accept the responsibility of supervising the research of a student whom he or she knows fairly well than a student whose abilities, initiative, and originality the faculty member knows less well.
+Develop relationships with faculty members who can serve as dissertation advisors or reading committee members.
+A faculty member is more likely to accept the responsibility of supervising the research of a student they know reasonably well than a student whose abilities, initiative, and originality the faculty member knows less well.
 It is recommended that students participate in research rotations with MS&E and related faculty to facilitate the development of these relationships.

-submit a candidacy form signed by at least one MS&E faculty member with whom they have or will complete research rotations, tutorials, or papers, and listing the course requirements agreed upon by both the student and the program adviser;
+Submit a candidacy form signed by at least one MS&E faculty member with whom they have or will complete research rotations, tutorials, or papers, and listing the course requirements agreed upon by both the student and the program advisor

 To maintain good standing in the degree program, third-year students must:

-submit a progress form listing the dissertation topic and signed by the dissertation adviser (if the dissertation adviser is not an MS&E faculty member, the form must also be signed by an MS&E faculty member who agrees to be on the student’s reading committee, as well as the student’s point of contact within the department);
+Submit a progress form listing the dissertation topic and signed by the dissertation advisor (if the dissertation advisor is not an MS&E faculty member, the form must also be signed by an MS&E faculty member who agrees to be on the student’s reading committee, as well as the student’s point of contact within the department)

 To maintain good standing in the degree program, fourth-year students must:

-select a reading committee (a dissertation adviser and two readers) with at least one member from the student’s major department, and submit the reading committee form signed by each member on the reading committee;
+Select a reading committee (a dissertation advisor and two readers) with at least one member from the student’s major department, and submit the reading committee form signed by each member of the reading committee

-make satisfactory progress on their dissertation as determined by their dissertation adviser;
+Make satisfactory progress on their dissertation as determined by their dissertation advisor

-if the student has not transferred any previous graduate units to Stanford, complete 30 dissertation units.
+Complete 30 dissertation units (if the student has not transferred any previous graduate units to Stanford)

-To maintain good standing in the degree program beyond the fourth year, students must make satisfactory progress on their dissertation as determined by their dissertation adviser and approved by the faculty.
-Indeed, the dissertation adviser will have to present the case to (and seek approval for good standing of the student from) the faculty in the annual faculty meeting for student review.
+To maintain good standing in the degree program beyond the fourth year, students must make satisfactory progress on their dissertation as determined by their dissertation advisor and approved by the faculty.
+Indeed, the dissertation advisor will have to present the case to (and seek approval for the student’s good standing from) the faculty in the annual faculty meeting for student review.
 It should be noted that each student inherently has to pass the oral examination (see below) and submit their dissertation before their candidacy expires.

-Any special cases, for a student to remain in good standing based on extenuating circumstances, must be presented to and approved by the whole faculty.
+Any exceptional cases for a student to remain in good standing based on extenuating circumstances must be presented to and approved by the whole faculty.